 One Day, Three Falls – Exploring Brice Creek

 To find wildflowers this week I decided to venture where the green grass grows.
 From I-5 South I took Exit 174 toward Cottage Grove and set my sights on three mild afternoon hikes near Brice Creek, all of which resulted in waterfalls.
-Driving 19 miles down Row River Road I would soon reach the junction of Layng Creek and Brice Creek Roads.
-Following Layng Creek for another nine miles, I came upon Road #17 and in 500 feet found the parking lot for the first of my mini-quests, Spirit Falls.
+Driving 19 miles (30.58 km) down Row River Road I would soon reach the junction of Layng Creek and Brice Creek Roads.
+Following Layng Creek for another nine miles (12.48 km), I came upon Forest Service Road #17 and in 500 feet (152 m) found the parking lot for the first of my mini-quests, Spirit Falls.

 Recent rainfall had left the entire grounds rejuvenated and full of life.
 Electric-green ferns seemed to harness the power of natural light in newly unfurled tendrils, glowing neon in their youth.
 Inside-out flowers darted up between the soft, ground-covering plants and wild roses held their faces level with our waists.
 Seeing some fallen petals on the path, I suddenly remembered the importance of looking up.
 In my search for wildflowers I have become accustomed to keeping my head down and if not for these retired blossoms in the dirt I might have altogether missed the rhododendrons growing above me, their hot pink bubblegum pops adding a fun flourish to a lush world of lime hues.

 As we pulled away from Brice Creek, tall Foxgloves stood on the side of the road like floral queens majestically reigning in purple, waving goodbye.
-On our way back through town we stopped for a delicious meal to wind down from our time outdoors and caught the end of the Cottage Grove Farmer’s Market.
+On our way back through town we stopped for a delicious meal to wind down from our time outdoors and caught the end of the South Valley Farmers Market in Cottage Grove.
 The little town was warm and bustling on a late spring evening and returning to I-5, we caught the orange sunset over the Southern Willamette Valley.